 Musk maintained his stance, making a distinction between legitimate and illegal immigration.
 His reliance on highly qualified foreign workers is demonstrated by the 724 H-1B visas that his business, Tesla, has obtained this year.

-One of Trump's closest allies, Steve Bannon, attacked large tech companies for supporting the H-1B program.
+One of Trump’s closest allies, Steve Bannon, attacked large tech companies for supporting the H-1B program.
 He claimed it jeopardizes American principles and employment.
-But in contrast to his tough position on illegal immigration, Trump supports skilled immigration.
+But in contrast to his challenging position on illegal immigration, Trump supports skilled immigration.

 H-1B visas are crucial to the tech sector’s efforts to fill talent shortages.
 The program’s detractors claim it decreases American workers’ salaries.